popadorin/word-counter/README.md

 # Task given by Marc.
-Final on SWT.

-## Ecplise Oxygen project, using SWT.
+## Eclipse, Oxygen project - using SWT.

+This application has a input field for text, which after processing gives a table as output with each word from text and its frequency of appearance as number and in % from the whole text.